TaggrNetwork/Taggr/docs/WHITEPAPER.md

 A proposal succeeds if `$proposal_approval_threshold%` of users approve it or fails if `(100 - $proposal_approval_threshold)%` of users reject it.
 Only tokens of registered users active within `$voting_power_activity_weeks` weeks count as participating votes.
-To prevent low-quality proposals, a proposal rejected with a rejected/adopted ratio under `$proposal_controversy_threashold%` incurs a loss of `$proposal_rejection_penalty` karma points and credits for the proposer.
+To prevent low-quality proposals, a proposal rejected with a rejected/adopted ratio under `$proposal_controversy_threashold%` incurs a loss of `$proposal_rejection_penalty` rewards and credits for the proposer.

 The total voting power of all registered users required to adopt or reject a proposal decreases daily by `1%` while the proposal remains open.
 This is achieved by multiplying the total available voting power by a factor `d%`, where `d` is the number of days the proposal remains open.
 This ensures any proposal eventually passes within `100` days.

-Voting on a proposal is rewarded with `$voting_reward` karma points.
+Voting on a proposal is rewarded with `$voting_reward` rewards.

 For any pending proposal the following holds until it gets adopted, rejected or cancelled: